 The biggest cost of VC money is the equity share, and what percentage of the company it will add up to by the time the company has an exit.
 The equity shares are usually based on:

 - The valuation a company gets when funded.

 - How much money they need to get to the next milestone.

 - What stage of capital they are taking.

 When the startups sign the deal, the term sheet defines the total cost for that investment.

-However, it is important to note that companies will almost always need multiple rounds and each round of funding will have its own players and own terms.
+However, it is important to note that companies will almost always need multiple rounds and each round of startup funding will have its own players and own terms.

 As with most investing options, the fees can vary.
 For most PEs, the fees are 2% of the capital commitments during the investment period.
 This consists of the management and performance fees.

 RBFs are paid back as a percentage of your actual monthly revenue: if you make more, you pay more, and if you make less, you pay less.

 The rate is agreed upon upfront, but the dollar amount flexes with your growth.
 Generally, RBF deals require repayments up to 1.8x of your borrowed amount over the life of the loan—typically three years.